 Introduction

-Bombadil is property-based testing for web UIs, autonomously exploring and validating correctness properties, finding harder bugs earlier.
+Bombadil is property-based testing for web UIs.
+It autonomously explores and validates correctness properties, finding harder bugs earlier.
 It runs in your local developer environment, in CI, and inside Antithesis.

 Why Bombadil?

 Or rather, why property-based testing?
-Because example-based testing, especially in the area of browser testing, is costly and limited:
+Because example-based testing, especially when browser testing, is costly and limited:

 How it works

 To test a web application using Bombadil, you write a specification in TypeScript that exports properties and action generators.
-These can be domain-specific — to exercise and validate your system’s logic in custom ways — or be imported from the defaults provided by Bombadil.
-It doesn’t matter how the application is built — if it’s a single-page app, server-side rendered, or even static HTML — Bombadil tests anything that uses the DOM.
+These can be domain-specific — to exercise and validate your system’s logic in custom ways — or be imported from Bombadil’s defaults.
+Bombadil tests anything that uses the DOM, no matter how it’s built.
+This includes single-page apps, server-side rendered apps, and even static HTML.

 Conceptually, it runs in a loop doing the following:

 Bombadil itself decides what is an interesting event and when to capture state.
-The specification author provides the properties and actions, Bombadil does the rest.
+You provide the properties and actions, Bombadil does the rest!